Fourmilab/utility_amulet/README.md

 ![Fourmilab Utility Amulet](marketplace/images/amulet_2.png)

-To use the Cloud Halo, simply add it to your outfit.
+To use the Utility Amulet, simply add it to your outfit.
 Chat commands provide access to the following services.

 * Play animations from the object's inventory or standard animations